AplaProject/apla-docs-en/introduction/api2.rst

         "active": true
     }

-prepare/name
+contract/{request_id}
 ==============================
-**POST**/ Calls a smart contract with the specified name **{name}**.
-Prior to that you should call the ``prepare/{name}`` command (POST) and sign the returned *forsign* field.
-In case of successful execution, a transaction hash is returned, which can be used to obtain a block number in case of success or an error text otherwise.
+**POST**/ Returns a smart contract based on the request identifier **{request_id}**.
+Before doing this, you should use the ``prepare/{name}`` (POST) command and sign the returned field *forsign*.
+The request with the **{request_id}** identifier is stored on server for 1 minute.
+If the contract is not executed within this minute, the request will be removed.
+In case of successful execution, the transaction hash is returned, which can be then used to receive the block number.
+Otherwise, an error message is returned.

-Query
+Request

-* *name* - name of the contract to call, if the contract is called from another ecosystem, then the full name with ecosystem ID should be specified (*@1MainContract*),
+* *request_id* – identifier of the request that was received from prepare,
-* *[token_ecosystem]* - the identifier of the ecosystem, which currency will be used to pay for the contract, can be specified for not bound contracts.
-In this case the account and the public key in the *token_ecosystem* and the current ecosystem should be the same,
+* *[token_ecosystem]* – for contracts that are not bound to a wallet, you can specify which ecosystem’s currency will be used to pay for the contract; in this case the wallet and the public key of the token_ecosystem and the current ecosystem should be the same,
-* *[max_sum]* - the maximum amount, which can be spent on the execution of the contract, can be specified when calling contracts not bound to the account,
+* *[max_sum]* – when calling contracts that are not bound to a wallet, you can specify the maximum amount that can be spent on execution of this contract,
-* *[payover]* - for contracts not bound to the account, an extra payment for urgency can be specified – this will be the extra added to the fuel_rate when calculating the payment,
+* *[payover]* – for contracts that are not bound to a wallet you can specify additional payment for urgency – how much should be added to fuel_rate when calculating the payment,
-* parameters, required for this contract,
+* *[data]* – parameters sent to the contract,
-* *signature* - hex signature of the *forsign* value, which was obtained from prepare,
+* *signature* - hex signature of the forsign value, received from prepare,
 * *time* - time, returned by prepare,
-* *pubkey* - hex public key of the contract signer, note, that if the public key is already stored in the keys table of the current ecosystem, it is not necessary to pass it,
+* *pubkey* - hex of the contract signer's public key; it should be noted, that if the public key is already stored in the keys table of the current ecosystem, you don't need to send it,
-* *[vde]* - specify *true*, if you call smart-contract from VDE params, in the other case you don't need to specify this parameter.
+* *[vde]* – should be set to true, if the smart contract is requested from VDE; otherwise, you don't need to specify this parameter.

 .. code::

     POST
-    /api/v2/contract/mycontract
+    /api/v2/contract/5c273816-134e-4a50-89b2-8d2b3d5ba562
-    signature - hex signature
+    signature - hex подпись
-    time – time, returned by prepare
+    time - время, возвращенное prepare

 Response

-* *hash* - hex hash of the sent transaction.
+* *hash* - hex хэш отправленной транзакции.

-Response Example
+Response example

 .. code::